Academic Appointment, Performance and Promotion Policy (MPF1299)

 1. Objective

-(e) ensures appropriate risk assessments are carried out in accordance with the University’s risk management framework, and risk mitigation strategies are identified and implemented where appropriate ensures conflicts of interest are managed properly;
+f) ensures appropriate risk assessments are carried out in accordance with the University’s risk management framework, and risk mitigation strategies are identified and implemented where appropriate;

 2. Scope